volker-raschek/dcmerge/README.md

 ## default

-Merge only missing secrets, services, networks and volumes without respecting their attributes.
+Merge only missing secrets, services, networks and volumes **without respecting their attributes**.
 For example, when the service `app` is already declared, it is not possible to add the service `app` twice.
 The second service will be completely skipped.

 ```yaml